biocompute-objects/BCO_Documentation/provenance-domain.md

 ### 2.1.10 License "license"

-A space for Creative Commons licence or other licence information (text).
+A space for Creative Commons licence or other license information (text).
 The default or recommended licence can be _Creative Commons Attribution 4.0 International_ identified as https://spdx.org/licenses/CC-BY-4.0.html

 ```json
 "license": "https://spdx.org/licenses/CC-BY-4.0.html"